Gradient Flow from a Random Walk in Hilbert Space: Introduction

 From the output of the pCN Metropolis-Hastings method we construct a continuous interpolant of the Markov chain defined by \begin{equs} z^{\delta}(t)= \frac{1}{\delta} \, (t-t_k) \, x^{k+1,\delta} + \frac{1}{\delta} \, (t_{k+1}-t) \, x^{k,\delta} \qquad \text{for} \qquad t_k \leq t < t_{k+1} \end{equs} with $t_k \eqdef k \delta.$ The main result of the paper is that as $\delta \to 0$ the Hilbert-space valued function of time $z^{\delta}$ converges weakly to $z$ solving the Hilbert space valued SDE, or SPDE, following the dynamics

 on pathspace.
 This equation is reversible and ergodic with respect to the measure $\pi^{\tau}$ \cite{da1996ergodicity,hair:Stua:Voss:07}.
 It is also known that small ball probabilities are asymptotically maximized (in the small radius limit), under $\pi^{\tau}$, on balls centred at minimizers of $J$ \cite{DLSV13}.
 The result thus shows that the algorithm will generate sequences which concentrate near minimizers of $J$.
-Varying $\tau$ according to a cooling schedule then results in a simulated annealing method on Hilbert space.

 Because the SDE \eqref{eqn:limit:SPDEG} does not possess the smoothing property, almost sure fine scale properties under its invariant measure $\pi^{\tau}$ are not necessarily reflected at any finite time.
-For example if $C$ is the covariance operator of Brownian motion or Brownian bridge then the quadratic variation of draws from the invariant measure, an almost sure quantity, is not reproduced at any finite time in \eqref{eqn:limit:SPDEG} unless $z(0)$ has this quadratic variation; the almost sure property is approached asymptotically as $t \to \infty$.
+For example, if $C$ is the covariance operator of Brownian motion or Brownian bridge then the quadratic variation of draws from the invariant measure, an almost sure quantity, is not reproduced at any finite time in \eqref{eqn:limit:SPDEG} unless $z(0)$ has this quadratic variation; the almost sure property is approached asymptotically as $t \to \infty$.
 This behaviour is reflected in the underlying Metropolis-Hastings Markov chain pCN with weak limit \eqref{eqn:limit:SPDEG}, where the almost sure property is only reached asymptotically as $n \to \infty.$ In a second result of this paper we will show that almost sure quantities such as the quadratic variation under pCN satisfy a limiting linear ODE with globally attractive steady state given by the value of the quantity under $\pi^{\tau}$.
 This gives quantitative information about the rate at which the pCN algorithm approaches statistical equilibrium.